Provincial Tools

 For more information, please contact info@catalisquebec.com.

-Download the standard legal clauses of the information and consent forms for clinical trials:
+Standard legal clauses and standardized provisions for information and consent forms (ICFs) for clinical trials

-Update – Standard Operating Procedures (SOPs) for the Ethical Review of Clinical Research Projects in Quebec
+Standard Operating Procedures (SOPs) for Research Ethics Boards

 100 – General Administration